jumpkick-studios/Is/README.md

 ```
   var foo="bar";
   Is(foo)
-  .isLongerThan(number) // checks the length of a string for minimum length
+  .longerThan(number) // checks the length of a string for minimum length
-  .isShorterThan(number) // checks the length of a string for maximum length
+  .shorterThan(number) // checks the length of a string for maximum length
-  .equals("bar") // checks for exact value
+  .equalTo("bar") // checks for exact value
-  .not() // inverts the next validation
+  .not // inverts the next validation
-  .equals("baz")
+  .equalTo("baz")

   Is(1000)
-  .isNumber() // returns true if the value is a number
+  .numeric() // returns true if the value is a number
-  .isLessThan(10000) // checks for maximum value
+  .lessThan(10000) // checks for maximum value
-  .isGreaterThan(0) // checks for minimum value
+  .greaterThan(0) // checks for minimum value

   Is(100)
     .any("<101",">1000") // you can use a shorthand and check for any of these things to be true